brandonrobertz/autoscrape-py/README.md

 containing "next page" until there are no more.
 All data found during the scrape will be saved to the ./firstname_lastname_scrape directory.
 ```

+## Running Containerized API Version

+AutoScrape can also be ran as a containerized cluster environment, where
+scrapes can be triggered and stopped via API calls and data can
+be streamed to this server.

+To run this you need docker-ce and docker-compose.
+Once you have these
+dependencies installed, simply run:

+    docker-compose up -t0 --abort-on-container-exit

+This will launch a API server running on port 5000.
+More information
+about the API calls can be found in `autoscrape-server.py`.

+NOTE: This is a prototype and a work in progress.

 ## Fully Automated Scrapers, Data & ML Models